Max Sasson: Professional

 On March 26, 2023, Sasson signed a two-year entry-level contract with the Vancouver Canucks.
 He joined the Abbotsford Canucks, Vancouver's American Hockey League (AHL) affiliate, for the remainder of the 2022–23 season, playing on a line with Kyle Rau and Nils Höglander.
 In a combined seven regular-season and six postseason games for Abbotsford, Sasson had three goals and one assist.
 In preparation for his full rookie season, Sasson spent the 2023 offseason increasing his physicality.
 He had 18 goals and 42 points in 59 games during the 2023–24 season, with his performance the strongest after returning from injury in April.
 He added another goal and two assists in six games of the 2024 Calder Cup playoffs.

 Sasson began the 2024–25 season in Abbotsford, leading the team with nine points through the first 16 games of the year.
 With Brock Boeser and J. T. Miller unavailable, Sasson was called up to Vancouver to make his NHL debut against the Ottawa Senators on November 23, 2024.
 He recorded his first NHL point in the 4–3 victory, assisting on Teddy Blueger's second-period goal.
 After recording two assists in five games for Vancouver, Sasson was returned to Abbotsford on December 5.
 Sasson scored his first career NHL goal against the Boston Bruins on December 14, 2024, in a game that the Vancouver Canucks lost 5–1.

 On 23 June 2025, Sasson won the Calder Cup as a member of the Abbotsford Canucks.

+Sasson began the 2025–26 season in Abbotsford.
+He was called up to Vancouver on October 14 to replace Braeden Cootes, who was returned to the Seattle Thunderbirds.
+Sasson signed a two-year, $2 million contract extension with the Canucks on December 15, 2025.

+International play

+Sasson made his international ice hockey debut at the 2026 IIHF World Championship in Switzerland.
+Representing the United States men's national ice hockey team, he played on the third line with Paul Cotter and Mathieu Olivier, and recorded a goal and an assist in seven preliminary round games.